Sebastian Koch: Film and television

-Sebastian Koch appeared in Florian Henckel von Donnersmarck's drama The Lives of Others in 2006 as one of the leading roles.
+Koch appeared in Florian Henckel von Donnersmarck's drama The Lives of Others in 2006 as one of the leading roles.
 He portrayed the playwright Georg Dreyman, who lived in East Germany with his lover, a dissident who was spied on and monitored.
-The movie received an Oscar for Best Foreign Language Film in 2007 as well as the BAFTA Award, the César, and the German and European Film Award.
-Koch himself was nominated several times for his work in The Lives of Others and received the Globo d'oro for Best European Actor, The Quadriga, and the Bambi.
+The movie received an Oscar for Best Foreign Language Film in 2007 as well as several other major prizes.
+Koch himself was nominated several times for his work in the film, receiving the Globo d'oro for Best European Actor, The Quadriga, and the Bambi Award.

 Paul Verhoeven's movie Black Book (Zwartboek) was also shot in 2006.
-Koch played a Nazi Officer in occupied Holland who falls in love with a Jewish member of the resistance (Carice van Houten).
-Black Book celebrated its premiere at the Venice Film Festival and the Toronto International Film Festival.
+Koch played a Nazi officer in occupied Holland who falls in love with a Jewish member of the resistance (Carice van Houten).

 After shooting the movie In jeder Sekunde in 2007/2008, Koch appeared on camera for the international production of Jack London's classic psychological adventure novel Sea Wolf, where Koch portrayed a lone despot of both brutal cruelty and longing romance.
 The shooting of this two-parter based on Nigel Williams’ script and under Mike Barker’s direction took place in Halifax, Canada.
-The mini-series won the Directors Guild of Canada Award and Koch was nominated in 2010 for his role as Wolf Larsen for the international Emmy Award.
+The mini-series won the Directors Guild of Canada Award and Koch was nominated in 2010 for an Emmy Award for his role as Wolf Larsen.

-The shooting of the movie Manipulation (adapted from the novel Das Verhör des Harry Wind) took also place in 2008, with Koch and Klaus Maria Brandauer playing leading roles.
+The shooting of the movie Manipulation (adapted from the novel Das Verhör des Harry Wind) took place in 2008, with Koch and Klaus Maria Brandauer playing leading roles.

 In 2010, Koch was the male title role in the English independent tragicomedy Albatross under the direction of Niall MacCormick.
 He played the role of Prof. Bressler in the movie Unknown (with Liam Neeson and Diane Kruger) under the direction of Jaume Collet-Serra.
-In the summer of 2010, he took a guest role alongside Eva Green and Joseph Fiennes in the TV series Camelot from the Irish RT Film production, followed by the UFA production Bella Block – Stich ins Herz under the direction of Stephan Wagner, in which Koch played the role of Max Klöckner.
-As a host of the ZDF production Terra X, Koch presented the Cologne Cathedral, the Neuschwanstein Castle and the Dresden Frauenkirche.
+In the summer of 2010, he took a guest role alongside Eva Green and Joseph Fiennes in the Irish RT Film TV series Camelot, followed by the UFA production Bella Block – Stich ins Herz - under the direction of Stephan Wagner, in which Koch played the role of Max Klöckner.
+As a host of the ZDF production Terra X, Koch presented the Cologne Cathedral, the Neuschwanstein Castle, and the Dresden Frauenkirche.